PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 Thickness=1.0
 Measuring Sample Name_SANS for 5 uamps

 A couple of things changed with this new command.

-First, I've measured for 5 µamps instead of the 600 frames we did before.
-The measure command will take and of the time commands that genie_python's :py:meth:`waitfor` command will accept, though :py:attr:`uamps`, :py:attr:`frames`, and :py:attr:`seconds` will almost always be the ones which are needed.
-Secondly, we've passed sample position AT in as the position parameter and the instrument has dutifully moved into position AT before starting the measurement.
-Finally, you'll notice that there is no message about putting the instrument in event mode.
+1. I've measured for 5 µamps instead of the 600 frames we did before.
+   The measure command will take and of the time commands that genie_python's ``waitfor`` command will accept, though ``uamps``, ``frames``, and ``seconds`` will almost always be the ones which are needed.

+2. We've passed sample position QT in as the position parameter and the instrument has dutifully moved into position QT before starting the measurement.

+#.
+We specified the beam size.
+The individual beamlines will have the
+   opportunity to decide their own aperature settings, but there should hopefully reach a consensus on the names.

+#.
+You'll notice that there is no message about putting the instrument
+   in event mode.
 Since we were already in event mode, the instrument didn't perform the redundant step.

 >>> measure("Sample Name", CoarseZ=25, uamps=5, thickness=2.0, trans=True)
 Moving CoarseZ to 25